On infinity thick quasiconvexity and applications

 The $\infty$-harmonicity in the formulation above was introduced by Juutinen and Shanmugalingam in \cite{Juut:Shan:06} where the authors considered connections between $\infty$-harmonicity and AMLEs in metric measure spaces.
 More recently, the connection was further refined by Durand-Cartagena, Jaramillo, and Shanmugalingam in \cite{Dur:Jar:Sha:19}.
-In $\infty$-PI spaces, the authors introduced the \emph{essential distance} as a way to construct a bi-Lipschitz comparable length distance such that $\infty$-harmonic functions in the old distance are transformed to AMLEs in the new distance and vice versa. \Cref{thm:equivalence} allows the adaptation of their strategy in greater generality.
-Indeed, we prove the following.
+In $\infty$-PI spaces, the authors introduced the \emph{essential distance} as a way to construct a bi-Lipschitz comparable length distance such that $\infty$-harmonic functions in the old distance are transformed to AMLEs in the new distance and vice versa. \Cref{thm:equivalence} allows the adaptation of their strategy in greater generality, thereby leading to \Cref{thm:infty-harmonic-solution}.